chromatone/chromatone.center/theory/scales/degrees/index.md

 ---
 title: Scale degrees
-subtitle: Positions of notes on a scale
+description: Positions of notes on a scale
 date: 2021-09-10
 ---